Car-dependency represents big government overreach.

 Ending car-dependency needn’t come at the expense of cars

 Not everyone wants to drive, but making car-dependent communities forces everyone to drive for every errand, increasing congestion.
-By building safe, convenient alternatives to driving into our transportation infrastructure, those who choose not to drive won’t have to, and the roads will be freed up for those who do.
-Building yet another highway does not address this problem.
+By building safe, convenient alternatives to driving into our infrastructure, those who choose not to drive won’t have to, and the roads will be freed up for those who still do.
+Building yet another highway does not address the underlying problems in congestion and safety.